javidg07/portfolio/README.md

-Hi there wave.
+Hi there :slightly_smiling_face: :wave:.
 My name is Javid and this is source material for The React Portfolio .
 Thank you very much for visiting this repository.

 LiveDemo: https://javidportfolio.netlify.app